gareth-cross/kr_attitude_eskf/README.md

 ## Dependencies

-The core ESKF code depends only on [kr_math](https://github.com/KumarRobotics/kr_math).
-The ROS node depends on various other packages - these are listed in the manifest.
+The core ESKF code depends on Eigen.
+The ROS node + magnetometer calibrator depends on [kr_math](https://github.com/KumarRobotics/kr_math) also.

 ## Parameters